biagioamodio/photography/README.md

 1. Make sure the repository is public
 2. Push all the website files to the repository
+3. **Important**: Make sure the `.nojekyll` file is in the root of your repository
+   - This file tells GitHub Pages not to process the site with Jekyll
+   - Without this file, directories starting with underscore (like `_includes` and `_data`) won't be accessible
-3. Go to the repository settings > Pages
+4. Go to the repository settings > Pages
-4. Under "Source", select "main" branch
+5. Under "Source", select "main" branch
-5. Click "Save" to deploy the website
+6. Click "Save" to deploy the website

 The website will be available at: https://biagioamodio.github.io/photography/